Lorti/manu.ninja/_posts/2017-03-21-clock-clock-24-on-a-raspberry-pi-using-web-technologies.md

 ---
 layout: post
-title:  Web Technology Clock Clock 24 on a Raspberry Pi
+title:  Clock Clock 24 on a Raspberry Pi Using Web Technologies
 date:   2017-03-21
 categories: [coding, art]
 thumbnail: /images/clock-clock-24.png
 summary: The original Clock Clock 24 is kinetic art by Humans since 1982.
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend’s father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the MoMA store.
 Thus I took the liberty and created a Clock Clock 24 homage with web technologies.
-My girlfriend and I then put the clock on a Raspberry Pi with a 3.5″ touchscreen.
+My girlfriend and I then put the clock on a Raspberry Pi with a 3.5″ touch screen.
 ---

 The original Clock Clock 24 is kinetic art by [Humans since 1982].
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend's father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the [MoMA] store.
 Thus I took the liberty and created a [Clock Clock 24] homage with web technologies.
-My girlfriend and I then put the clock on a Raspberry Pi with a 3.5″ touchscreen.
+My girlfriend and I then put the clock on a Raspberry Pi with a 3.5″ touch screen.
 The following blog post explains how you can do that as well.

 <video width="990" height="430" autoplay controls preload="auto" loop>
     <source src="/images/clock-clock-24.mp4" type="video/mp4">